5 Main Types of Business Budgeting

 Type 2: Operating Budget

-An operating budget helps analyze the effectiveness of your business over a certain period of time.
+An operating budget includes your daily expenses and your business running costs.
+These include the office rent, the utility bills, the everyday costs of cleaning, and the occasional costs of calling in pest control for commercial offices (if need be) or other maintenance workers.
+Furthermore, investments in hardware, software, and IT support also need to be considered.
+It helps businesses analyze the effectiveness of their business over a certain period of time.
 It’s important to make it as accurate as possible, that’s why managers include many factors in it (sales, prices, labor and material expenses, production, etc.).
 To elaborate, take the example of the sales process.
 Most successful sales departments make use of sales prospecting tools (look these up) to cut down repetitive tasks and close more deals.
 Such software and tools become part of the operating budget.
 The operating budget will show you the deeper reasons for a problem or sudden progress, and it’s most often done on a monthly basis.

 Type 3: Cash Flow Budget